arhamj/tax-weighted-voting/README.md

 ## Solution

 Tax weighted voting is a possible solution to these problems.
 In tax weighted voting, the weight of a voter is determined by the average tax slab they fall in based on their last 3 year's tax returns.
-This is also a step to help distribute the tax payer inequality in developing countries (3% of the population pays 97% of the income taxes in India and they aren't the ones making the higest income!).
+This is also a step to help distribute the tax payer inequality in developing countries (3% of the population pays 97% of the income taxes in India and they aren't the ones making the highest income!).

 Technically, the following challenges need to be addressed: